DNS settings with Sitejet

 Let us start with a domain.
 A domain name like yourdomain.com is only a name and can serve no purpose unless you set up the DNS records.
 They need to be set up and administered in order to connect the domain name to the website and emails associated with the domain.
 This is what the DNS records do.
 DNS stands for “Domain Name System” - for simplicity, think of it like an address book that forwards web traffic.

-And that is it.
-Pretty simple, actually.
+And that is about it.
 If you still have questions, feel free to contact us directly through the community or the support mail.
 Or, feel free to browse through the internet to read some great guidelines about this topic.

 The following are the DNS settings to use with a Sitejet website: